 The market is abuzz with discussions on how the security landscape is evolving and analyst firms are ready with their predictions on the increase in spending on cybersecurity.
-However, there only seems to be a rise in the number and level of security breaches occurring worldwide.
+However, there continues to be a persistent rise in the number and level of security breaches occurring worldwide.
 If only small players had been affected, this could be attributed to lack of attention to security practices, inefficient management of available resources or even inadequate investment in security products.
 But so many recent breaches have affected the biggest players in the market like Yahoo, Equifax, HBO, Sony, LinkedIn, MySpace, ebay, etc. to name a few.

 In its latest findings of the Breach Level Index, Gemalto revealed that 918 data breaches led to 1.9 billion data records being compromised worldwide in the first half of 2017.
 Considering that such big companies have suffered massively, one wonders whether solutions available in the market are simply not good enough or something remains essentially wrong with the manner in which security practices are employed.